-As shown in the design matrix (Table 1),the team chose the Sigma-Solohill microcarrier as the final design.
-While the diameter, and therefore surface area, of these beads is smaller than that of the Biosilon beads, it is a reasonable compromise to use these beads because they are cheaper and readily available.
+As shown in the design matrix (Table 1), the team chose the collagen-coated polystyrene SoloHill microcarrier (Part Number C102-1521) as the final design [27].
+A schematic of the microcarrier is shown in Figure 8.
+While the diameter of these beads is smaller than that of the Biosilon beads, it is a reasonable compromise to use these beads because they are cheaper and readily available.
 Since they are cheaper, it will not cost much more to use more beads to achieve the cell density required.
 This type of microcarrier has been used with the mouse mammary tumor cell line EMT6 [15].
 This is not one of the specific cell lines, but most cancer cell lines should behave in a similar manner concerning cell adhesion.
 Furthermore, this type of microcarrier has a strong presence bioreactor research.
 The coating on the beads is collagen, and it has been shown that T47D breast cancer cells adhere to collagen gels [16].
-Changes in cell phenotype will not occur because of the short duration of this experiment.
-Cell viability should also not be a problem because T47D cells have been cultured on collagen in previous studies.
+Cell viability should not be a problem because T47D cells have been cultured on collagen in previous studies and were viable.
+Non-coated polystyrene microcarriers from SoloHill (Part Number P102-1521) were also used in testing to provide a comparison to the collagen-coated microcarriers [27].